w3c/epub-specs/epub33/explainers/EPUB33-explainer.md

 EPUB or its predecessor formats have been in the marketplace for more than two decades.
 Many alternatives have fallen by the wayside, in spite of various theoretical advantages.
 The demand for EPUB has proven itself to be strong and long-lasting.

+Many publishers do not have a high level of technical expertise in-house, and rely on outside vendors and tools like InDesign to produce ebooks.
+Files rarely get updated, and some publishers still produce EPUB 2 even though EPUB 3 was introduced in 2007.
+The experience of creating ebooks is quite different from the web development experience.
+There are no dev tools, no developer advocates, few tools.
+Change happens slowly or not at all.

 * **PDF** PDF files are self-contained and can support extremely complex designs.
 But the user experience is poor, as the format does not naturally adapt to varying screen sizes, user font preferences, etc.

 * **The Web** Until very recently, web pages didn't work very well without a network connection.
 It's hard to define a linear reading order across a web site.
 It's hard to define metadata at a site level rather than a page level.
 The web is largely funded by advertising, and people who read ebooks have largely preferred paying directly for content.

+* **Web Publications** W3C’s Publishing Working Group developed a [web publications](https://www.w3.org/TR/wpub/) spec based on a JSON-LD manifest similar to the [web application manifest](https://www.w3.org/TR/appmanifest/).
+This work has been adapted for [audiobooks](https://www.w3.org/TR/audiobooks/), and used internally by EPUB reading systems.
+But no publisher that we are aware of has adopted the format for authoring.

 * **Older ebook formats** Numerous other ebook formats have been created, but have mostly fallen out of use.
 The text-only Palm PDB format was both design-limited and hard to produce.
 Sony's BBeB XML format was extraordinarily complex.
 Several companies used proprietary packaging mechanisms for OEB (Microsoft LIT, Mobi) but they did not spread outside those companies.